LSAT Reading Comprehension Tips | Our Guide To Improving Your Exam Score

 These passages explore arts and literature topics.
 As such, you may read and interpret poetry, plays and other written works of art.
 You might even try to explore the meanings of songs, paintings or other similar arts.

-There are no effective reading comprehension tips to familiarize yourself with the arts, except for doing a lot of reading, watching documentaries, and actually becoming interested in humanities.
+There are no effective reading comp tricks to familiarize yourself with the arts, except for doing a lot of reading, watching documentaries, and actually becoming interested in humanities.

 LSAT Reading Comprehension: The Summary

-Reading Comprehension is all about what you focus on as you read.
-The best advice I could give you on how to improve reading comprehension is to practice, practice, practice.
+Reading retention is all about what you focus on as you read.
+The best strategy I could give you on how to improve reading ability is to practice, practice, practice.

 This LSAT section is similar to the writing section.
 You really can't prepare for it like ordinary tests.
-However, if you master the skills required for identifying passage structure, differentiating the author's main ideas from supporting ones, looking at the big picture, and following the tips above, you'll be able to develop good reading habits and improve reading comprehension.
+However, if you master the skills and strategy required for identifying passage structure, differentiating the author's main ideas from supporting ones, looking at the big picture, and following the information above, you'll be able to develop good reading habits and improve reading ability.

-What’s great about practicing effective reading comprehension for the LSAT?
-You’ll use this much-needed skill throughout your legal profession and lay the foundation for proper reading comprehension even in your day-to-day life.
+What’s great about practicing effective reading ability for the LSAT?
+You’ll use this much-needed skill throughout your legal profession and lay the foundation for proper reading ability even in your day-to-day life.